Carey Barry

 An Anatomy and Physiology lab is not required.
 The Admissions Committee does not evaluate the Anatomy and Physiology prerequisite based upon course credits.
 Rather it is the course content that is important.
 Both the anatomy and physiology of the entire body from head to toe, including all body systems must be covered.

-Any combination of courses that covers full-body anatomy plus full-body physiology is appropriate if as long as all systems have been included.
+Any combination of courses that covers full-body anatomy plus full-body physiology is appropriate as long as all systems have been included.
 The most common combinations are A&P 1 plus A&P 2 or an anatomy course plus a physiology course.
-Either a one semester or a two semester course courses is appropriate if as long as all systems have been included.
+Either a one semester or a two semester course is appropriate if as long as all systems have been included.
 All components of the Anatomy and Physiology sequence must have grades of solid B or better.

 Courses taken in the summer will be accepted if they are considered equivalent courses by the school offering them and they adhere to our guidelines regarding the type and content of the course.